abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 And, we are done.

 If you want to play with different puzzles, the file [here][8] lists some of the toughest ones.
-Let's run some of them through our program to see how fast it is:
+Let's run[^machinespec] some of them through our program to see how fast it is:

 ```plain
 $ head -n100 sudoku17.txt | time stack exec sudoku